leostera/rules_reason/README.rst

   Note: this is alpha software!
 I'm building it to properly integrate a ReasonML application into a bigger project that builds with Bazel.

-This projet relies on `nix` being installed in your system to pull in the ReasonML tooling.
-BuckleScript will be compiled _from scratch_ so expect about ~5 minutes for your first `bazel build //...` to complete.
+This projet relies on ``nix`` being installed in your system to pull in the ReasonML tooling.
+BuckleScript will be compiled from scratch so expect about ~5 minutes for your first ``bazel build //...`` to complete.

 .. contents:: :depth: 2

 Getting Started
 ---------------

-Begin by adding `reason_register_toolchains` to your `WORKSPACE`:
+Begin by adding the following to your ``WORKSPACE``:

 .. code:: bzl
   # pick this revision from the repo